 I was a total disbeliever at the resting OCV of a flooded battery that has sat 100% uncharged for nearly 9 months.
 I grabbed my refractometer and performed specific gravity checks on each cell.
 They all agreed and all agreed with the DVM at the SOC..

-So this causes one to wonder why there is all the concern around self discharge> I have to assume that nearly 20-30 days of this summer saw the shed temps well over 110F.
+So this causes one to wonder why there is all the concern around self discharge?
+I have to assume that nearly 20-30 days of this summer saw the shed temps well over 110F.
 The shed is not insulated and has a black asphalt roof.
-If we are to believe OCV and SG readings it puts this battery at approx 90% SOC after at least 9 months of sitting there un-charged.
+If we are to believe OCV (open circuit voltage) and SG readings (specific gravity) it puts this battery at approx 90% SOC after at least 9 months of sitting there un-charged.

 Interesting n=1 data, to say the least......

 OK off to charge and equalize this battery...
 Face palm.............

 EDIT 10-28-13: I finally got a chance to perform an equalization, a few deep cycles to 11.7V then full recharges, and then conducted a 20 hour capacity test on this battery.
 It completed the test with 78.8% of the 20 hour rated capacity.

 Considering this battery sat uncharged & untouched through an entire winter and an entire Maine summer I find that pretty darn amazing.
 I have no explanation for how the summer heat in that shed did not destroy this battery?
-I would have thought the stratification alone would have murdered it but perhaps the winter hibernation also inhibits the negative effects of stratification too?
+I would have thought the stratification alone would have murdered it but perhaps the winter hibernation also perhaps inhibits the negative effects of stratification too..